Skip to content

 The US Food and Drug Administration (FDA) has approved DBS surgery in:

-Like all brain surgery, DBS carries small risks including infection, stroke, bleeding, or seizures.
+Like all brain surgery, DBS carries small risks, including infection, stroke, bleeding, or seizures.
 DBS surgery may cause a decrease in speech clarity or a slight change in word finding.
-A small number of people with PD may experience cognitive impairment after DBS surgery, especially if cognitive problems were present before surgery.
+A small number of people with PD may experience cognitive impairment after DBS surgery, especially if cognitive problems existed before the surgery.

-It is important that people with Parkinson's considering DBS surgery are fully informed about the procedure and have realistic expectations.
+It is important that people with Parkinson's considering DBS surgery are well informed about the procedure and have realistic expectations.

 How does DBS work?